EYBlockchain/nightfall_3/nightfall-deployer/README.md

       },
   ```
   Replace the identified placeholder with proper values:
-    - `NETWORK_NAME`: with your network id.
-This can be any valid string, without spaces, since it doesn't conflict with the existing ones;
+    - `NETWORK_NAME`: with your network name.
+This can be any valid string, without spaces, while it doesn't conflict with the existing ones;
     - `NETWORK_ID`: An integer number representing the ID of your network;
     - The other values are not that relevant, but the network in question might require some specifics values for them, then one should
     verify if these values need to be changed.